I’m so confident you’ll like IONA PORTAL, I’ve put the first three chapters online so you can read before you buy. (WARNING: You WILL want more!)

 FLAGSTAFF MOUNTAIN ROAD — WEST OF BOULDER, COLORADO – 1:35 AM

-The speeding BMW’s blue xenon headlights burned fiercely in Lysandra Johnston’s rearview mirror.
-“They’re coming after us again…” she said, trying in vain to control the tremor in her voice, “…faster this time!”
+The speeding BMW’s green xenon headlights burned fiercely in Lysandra Johnston’s rearview mirror.
+“They’re after us again…” she said, trying in vain to control the tremor in her voice, “…faster this time!”

-Clutching the wheel tightly, she slammed the accelerator and let a wave of inertia drive her deep into the seatback.
-The soft, leather-trimmed upholstery enfolded her body, cocooning her in a protective embrace; but the increased speed brought no illusion of safety—her Corolla could not outrun the BMW.
+Clutching the wheel tightly, she slammed the accelerator and felt the wave of inertia push her torso deep into the seatback.
+The soft, leather-trimmed upholstery enfolded her body, cocooning her in a protective embrace; but the increased speed brought no illusion of safety–she knew her Corolla could not outrun the BMW.
 Her pursuers’ low-slung coupe was effortlessly carving a path through the dark, twisting curves, relentlessly devouring the pavement as it approached.

 With one eye on the mirror, Lys careened through a double hairpin turn, dropping down a low hill to an extended straightaway.
 Tall Ponderosa Pines flashed past as she accelerated hard, mashing the pedal to the floor.